ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/cloud-native-app-dev.md

 To implement these capabilities, you can import the language libraries into your application which will automatically get you most of these capabilities with out defining any extra code.
 This is easy to do and is well suitable if you have few languages in your applications.

 But if your application is a polyglot with many different languages, it is difficult to manage all the libraries.
-In such cases, you can use sidecar which is implemented as separate service including things like Health end point monitoring health of the application, configuration watching changes in the configs and reloading the application when required, registrator for service discovery, envoy proxy to handle resiliency and metrics etc.
+In such cases, you can use sidecar which is implemented as separate service including things like Health end point monitoring health of the application, configuration watching changes in the configs and reloading the application when required, registered for service discovery, envoy proxy to handle resiliency and metrics etc.

 ## Application Lifecycle